CoPokBl/EsTools/README.md

 EsTools is a plugin designed to be like EssentialsX in that it provides heaps of helpful commands, but unlike essentials it doesn't mess up or override vanilla features (e.g. the give command).
 This plugin doesn't override existing Minecraft commands and therefore is less likely to mess stuff up.
+EsTools is also completely `/reload` safe.

 Commands:
 [View Them In Our Wiki](https://github.com/CoPokBl/EsTools/wiki/commands)

+## Installing
+Download the latest .jar from our [releases page](https://github.com/CoPokBl/EsTools/releases/).
+Place the file in the plugins folder of your server and start it.
+For optional Vault support install [Vault from SpigotMC](https://www.spigotmc.org/resources/vault.34315/).

 ## Support
 The plugin is designed to work on every public spigot build.
 Any issues found on legacy versions